 The Impact of Helicoptering Parenting through the age groups

 At 2, a child whose parents are over controlling had poor regulatory skills at five.
-In addition, they struggled with social skills, friendships and tended to misbehave within the school environment.
+Moreover, they struggled with social skills, friendships and tended to misbehave within the school environment.
 Conversely, the children who can have a greater capacity to calm themselves when distressed had more friends and did better cognitively at school.

 What you can do to avoid being a Helicopter Parent